jqwik-team/jqwik2-api-discussion/README.md

 - Allows to validate properties by executing them.

-- Validating properties can be done in many different and configurable ways, e.g. by generating random sets of input data with a fixed number of tries - or trying all possible values unless a max duration is reached.
+- Validating properties can be done in many different and configurable ways, e.g. by generating random sets of input data (samples) with a fixed number of tries - or trying all possible values unless a max duration is reached.
   Validation can be successful, failed or aborted.
-  A failed validation will also report all or a subset of falsifying examples that have been identified.
+  A failed validation will also report all or a subset of falsifying samples that have been identified.

-- Validating a property can be a statistical process, e.g. "validation must succeed in 95% of all tries".
+- Statistical validation must be possible, e.g. "Succeed in 95% of all tries".

+- Checking the distribution of generated values as part of invariants.

 - It must be possible to change the default configuration for validating properties in a straightforward way.